CLRX/CLRX-mirror/doc/GcnInstrsSmem.md

 ## GCN ISA SMEM instructions (GCN 1.2)

-The basic encoding of the SMEM instructions needs 9 bytes (2 dwords).
+The encoding of the SMEM instructions needs 8 bytes (2 dwords).
 List of fields:

 Bits  | Name     | Description
 ------|----------|------------------------------